staceyjf/PostCheck-API-Flask/README.md

 Deployed at: https://www.staceyfanner.com/Postcheck-front/

+Admin user details for logging in:

+username: admin

+password: admin1234

 _Please note that I am using the free tier of Azure Web app so it can take a while to load_

 ## The Brief